0nyr/AAIA_3IF_TP_TSP_BranchAndBound/test_graphs/README.md

 X X X X X
 X X X X X
 X X X X x
-expectedMSTcost // computed cost of the MST from the
+nbNodesNotInMSTfromBaseGraph // nb of nodes (with greatest index) not to be included in the MST expectedMSTcost // computed cost of the MST from the
 ```